CynthiaF77/docs.neatline.org/creating-exhibits.md

   - Use the form to define basic, high-level information about a project.
   - You can always go back and edit any of the default settings.

+## Exhibit Settings

 To start a new project, click on the "Create an Exhibit" button at the top of the main "Browse Exhibits" page.
 Use the form to define basic information about your project.
 Setting fields marked with an asterisk (*) are required for saving your new exhibit.

 Save your exhibit settings by clicking "Save Exhibit" at the bottom of the page.
-You can return to "Exhibit Settings" at any time to edit any of the default settings.
+You can return to **Exhibit Settings** at any time to edit any of the default settings.

 * [Title*](#title)
 * [URL Slug*](#url-slug)